allenai/science-parse/README.md

 ## Development

 This project is a hybrid between Java and Scala.
-The interaction between the languages is fairly seamless, and SP can be used as a library in an JVM-based language.
+The interaction between the languages is fairly seamless, and SP can be used as a library in any JVM-based language.

 ### Lombok